 In addition to aerobic exercise, consider weight lifting or other types of muscle-building activities, which can help you burn more calories throughout the day.
 In the process of building muscle mass, you increase your metabolic rate by as much as 15 percent, according to the Centers for Disease Control and Prevention.
 Exercise is fueled by energy derived from fat calories as well as carbohydrate calories.
 While performing aerobics, most of the calories you burn are fat calories.
 However, because strength training expends more energy, the greater percentage of calories burned performing strength-training exercises for an equal amount of time results in a greater amount of fat burning, according to Len Kravitz, Ph.D., researcher and exercise science professor at the University of New Mexico.
 Perform strength exercises such as military presses, squats and pull downs every other day to give your muscles time for rest and rebuilding between sessions.

-- University of California Los Angeles: Do Diets Work?
+- University of California Los Angeles: Dieting Doesn't Work

 - Pennsylvania State University: Recreational Sports Fitness

 - Center for Disease Control and Prevention: Why Strength Training